microsoft/sarif-sdk/docs/Producing effective SARIF.md

 ---

-### Rule `SARIF2001.AuthorHighQualityMessages`
+### Rule `SARIF2001.TerminateMessagesWithPeriod`

 #### Description

-Follow authoring practices that make your rule messages readable, understandable, and actionable.

-Including "dynamic content" (information that varies among results from the same rule) makes your messages more specific.
-It avoids the "wall of bugs" phenomenon, where hundreds of occurrences of the same message appear unapproachable.

-Placing dynamic content in quotes sets it off from the static text, making it easier to spot.
-It's especially helpful when the dynamic content is a string that might contain spaces, and most especially when the string might be empty (and so would be invisible if it weren't for the quotes).
-We recommend single quotes for a less cluttered appearance, even though English usage would require double quotes.

-Finally, write in complete sentences and end each sentence with a period.
+Express plain text result messages as complete sentences and end each sentence with a period.
 This guidance does not apply to Markdown messages, which might include formatting that makes the punctuation unnecessary.

+This is part of a set of authoring practices that make your rule messages more readable, understandable, and actionable.
+See also `SARIF2014.ProvideDynamicMessageContent` and `SARIF2015.EnquoteDynamicMessageContent`.

 #### Messages

-##### `IncludeDynamicContent`: warning

-{0}: In rule '{1}', the message with id '{2}' does not include any dynamic content.
-Dynamic content makes your messages more specific and avoids the "wall of bugs" phenomenon.

-##### `EnquoteDynamicContent`: warning

-{0}: In rule '{1}', the message with id '{2}' includes dynamic content that is not enclosed in single quotes.
-Enquoting dynamic content makes it easier to spot, and single quotes give a less cluttered appearance.

-##### `TerminateWithPeriod`: warning
+##### `Default`: warning

 {0}: In rule '{1}', the message with id '{2}' does not end in a period.
-Write rule messages as complete sentences.
+Express plain text rule messages as complete sentences.
+This guidance does not apply to Markdown messages, which might include formatting that makes the punctuation unnecessary.

 ---